 In a nutshell, Poland will keep you very busy!

 Pst: You can visit, or you can come live in Poland as an ILP volunteer!
-We’re big fans of the “living in a foreign country” experience, rather than a short trip.
+We’ve got more info about volunteering in Poland you might be interested in.

 As an ILP volunteer, you'll spend about four hours a day playing with young children and speaking to them entirely in English.
 No foreign language is required!
 But what about the rest of your day?
 I have a feeling you'll want to get out and explore your new home around you.
 You can get by without speaking the local language at all, but speaking even a little bit of Polish will help you to have more meaningful experiences while living abroad.